 - Technical errors on your application: You sent an incomplete form, made errors on the form (such as a transposed telephone number), or forgot to sign the application.

-- Income is too high: You could be denied disability payments if you earn more than the “substantial gainful activity” amount, which is about $1,220 per month.
+- Income is too high: You could be denied disability payments if you earn more than the “substantial gainful activity” amount, which is about $2,590 per month, as of 2024.

 - Failure to follow medical treatment: Your disability benefits may be denied if you do not follow your healthcare provider’s treatment plan.